 We also receive referrals from SmartAsset Advisors LLC ("SmartAsset"), an unaffiliated SEC registered investment advisor.
 Through its parent company, Financial Insight Technology, Inc., SmartAsset offers an online tool allowing consumers interested in financial planning services to be connected with financial advisors offering financial planning advice.
 SmartAsset does not supervise Arbors advisory activities and has no responsibility for the advice we offer to referred clients.
 We pay SmartAsset a flat monthly fee for each referred client.
 This monthly fee is based on the value of the investable assets of the referred client pursuant to a tiered fee schedule.
 We do not charge clients referred through SmartAsset any fees or costs higher than our standard fee schedule as noted in Item 5 of this brochure.
-All clients referred to us from SmartAsset will receive the SmartAsset Disclosure and Acknowledgement Form.
+All clients referred to us from the Custodian's account statements with the periodic data you receive from us and to notify us promptly of any discrepancies.